facebook/react-native-website/docs/animations.md

 ### Configuring animations

 Animations are heavily configurable.
-Custom and predefined easing functions, delays, durations, decay factors, spring constants, and more can all be tweaked depending on the type of animation.
+Custom and predefined easing functions, delays, duration, decay factors, spring constants, and more can all be tweaked depending on the type of animation.

 `Animated` provides several animation types, the most commonly used one being [`Animated.timing()`](animated.md#timing).
 It supports animating a value over time using one of various predefined easing functions, or you can use your own.
 Easing functions are typically used in animation to convey gradual acceleration and deceleration of objects.